-1.4.1 Narrowband (NB)
+1.3.1 Narrowband (NB)

 To provide PPDR narrowband applications, the trend is to implement wide area networks including digital trunked radio networks providing digital voice and low speed data applications (e.g. pre-defined status messages, data transmissions of forms and messages, access to databases).
-ITU Report ITU-R M.2014 lists a number of technologies, with typical channel bandwidths up to 25 kHz, that are currently used to deliver narrowband PPDR applications.
-Some countries do not mandate specific technology, but promote the use of spectrum-efficient technology.
+ITU Report ITU-R M.2014 lists a number of systems, with typical channel bandwidths up to 25 kHz, that are currently used to deliver narrowband PPDR applications.
+Some countries do not mandate specific technology standards, but promote the use of spectrum-efficient technologies.

-1.4.2 Wideband (WB)
+1.3.2 Wideband (WB)

-It is expected that the wideband technologies will carry data rates of several hundred kilobits per second (e.g. in the range of 384-500 kbit/s).
-Since it is expected that networks and future technologies may require higher data rates, a whole new class of applications including: wireless transmission of large blocks of data, video and Internet protocol-based connections in mobile PPDRmay be introduced.
+Wideband systems carry data rates of several hundred kilobits per second (e.g. in the range of 384-500 kbit/s).
+In the future, it is anticipated that networks may be required to support higher data rates, as a whole new class of applications including wireless transmission of large blocks of data, video and Internet protocol-based connections in mobile PPDR, may be introduced.

-The use of relatively high-speed data in commercial activities gives a wide base of technology availability and will therefore spur the development of specialist mobile data applications.
-Short message and e-mail are now being seen as a fundamental part of any communications control and command system and therefore could most likely be an integral part of any future PPDR capability.
+The use of relatively high-speed data in commercial activities has therefore spurred the development of specialized mobile data applications.
+Short message and e-mail are seen as a fundamental part of any communications control and command system and may play an integral part of any PPDR capability.

 A wideband wireless system may be able to reduce response times of accessing the Internet and other information databases directly from the scene of an incident or emergency.
-It is expected that this will initiate the development of a range of new and secure applications for PPDR organizations.
+This has initiated the development of a range of secure applications for PPDR agencies.

 Systems for wideband applications to support PPDR are under development in various standards organizations.
-Many of these developments are referenced in Report ITU-R M.2014 and in Recommendations ITU-R M.1073, ITU-R M.1221 and ITU-R M.1457 and with channel band-widths dependent on the use of spectrally efficient technologies.
+Many of these developments are referenced in Report ITU-R M.2014 and in Recommendations ITU-R M.1073, M.1457, M.1801, and M.2012, and with channel band-widths dependent on the use of spectrally efficient technologies.

-1.4.3 Broadband (BB)
+1.3.3 Broadband (BB)

-Broadband technology could be seen as a natural evolutionary trend from wideband.
 Broadband applications enable an entirely new level of functionality with additional capacity to support higher speed data and higher resolution images.
 It should be noted that the demand for multimedia capabilities (several simultaneous wideband and/or broadband applications running in parallel) puts a huge demand with very high bit rates on a wireless system deployed in a localized area with intensive on-scene requirements (often referred to as “hot spot” areas) where PPDR personnel are operating.

 Broadband applications could typically be tailored to service localized areas (e.g. 1 km2 or less) providing voice, high-speed data, high quality digital real time video and multimedia (indicative data rates in range of 1-100 Mbit/s) with channel bandwidths dependent on the use of spectrally efficient technologies.
 Examples of possible applications include: